makeabilitylab/physcomp/README.md

 As noted, for course and content inspirations, see our [Resources](resources/index.md) page and our [Inspirations](resources/inspirations.md) page.

+This website site is built in [Jekyll](https://jekyllrb.com/) with the [Just the Docs](https://github.com/pmarsceill/just-the-docs) theme.

 <!--
 ## Ideas to Call This Repo and Site?
 - Physical Computing (or physcomp)